Treble Cone

 Treble Cone is the closest ski area to Wānaka, New Zealand.

 Treble Cone is a large ski area in the South Island, boasting the longest vertical rise in the Queenstown Southern Lakes District.
-Treble Cone is most known for its views over Lake Wānaka and Mount Aspiring/Tititea and its intermediate, advanced and expert terrain.
+It is operated alongside Cardrona Alpine Resort.
+Treble Cone is most known for its views over Lake Wānaka and Mount Aspiring / Tititea and its intermediate, advanced and expert terrain.
 The ski field has been the off-season training ground for the national ski team of Austria.

 History

 Founded by Rod Aubrey, Murray Raffills (Raffills Ridge namesake) and Ralph Markby in 1968, Treble Cone started out as a small club field managed by local ski enthusiasts.

 In 1975, Treble Cone was listed as a public company to raise funds for a high standard road, modest base building and ski hire facilities, constructed over the summer and opened in 1976.
 Development continued throughout the '80s and early '90s with the mountain's first double chair installed in the Home Basin in 1983, a T-Bar in the Saddle Basin in 1989 and the first permanent snowmaking facilities in 1991.